 The average LFAS quantities enabled were more than the typical LFAS Requirement of +/-72MW applicable to the above periods.
 This is because generators enabled for LFAS are typically brought on line in 'block' increments, normally in the order of 30-40MW per LFAS Facility (i.e. being the range of control between their minimum and maximum outputs), rather than the minimum amounts needed to meet the LFAS Requirement (which may require increments of less than 10MW).

-The LFAS raise enabled during the years is shown in Figure 1 and Figure 2 below.
+The LFAS raise enabled during the year is shown in Figure 1.

-Figure 1- Historic LFAS raise 2013/14 enablement
+Figure 1- Historic LFAS raise 2015/16 enablement